Álbaro Rudesindo

 In 2020, he competed in the Pan American Olympic Qualification Tournament held in Ottawa, Canada without qualifying for the 2020 Summer Olympics in Tokyo, Japan.
 He also failed to qualify for the Olympics at the World Olympic Qualification Tournament held in Sofia, Bulgaria.

 He won the bronze medal in his event at the 2022 Bolivarian Games held in Valledupar, Colombia.

+In 2024, he competed at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his second match.